crmh-rp3/crmh-rp3.github.io/leadership.md

 - 2021-now
   **Principal Investigator & RP3 Leader**
-  &#9826; Developing multiple IND candidates in CNS and musculoskeletal diseases
+  - Developing multiple IND candidates in CNS and musculoskeletal diseases
-  &#9826; Strong network in drug discovery in mainland China and the US.
+  - Strong network in drug discovery in mainland China and the US.
 - 2009-now
   **Chief Technology Officer**
-  Drug Discovery Pipeline (DDP)
+  Drug Discovery Pipeline
-  Guangzhou Institute of Biomedicine and Health (GIBH)
+  Guangzhou Institute of Biomedicine and Health
-  &#9826; Supervise the development of 3 clinical drugs: GIBH-824, GIBH-130, GIBH-1014
+  - Supervise the development of 3 clinical drugs: GIBH-824, GIBH-130, GIBH-1014
-  &#9826; GIBH-824 has been approved in China (Ascentage Pharma: HQP1351)
+  - GIBH-824 has been approved in China (Ascentage Pharma: HQP1351)
 - 2003-2009
   **Senior Research Director**
   Dept. of Inflammatory Diseases, Pfizer Inc.